-Home / Blog / How Weather and Barometric Pressure Affect Fishing
+Home / Blog / How Weather Affects Fishing

 Two anglers fish the same lake with the same lures on the same spot.
 One has a great day and one gets skunked.
 Often the difference is not skill or luck, it is the weather.
 Few factors influence fishing as much as the weather, and yet many anglers never think about it beyond whether they will get rained on.
 If you learn to read the sky and the barometer, you can predict when the fish will bite and adjust your tactics to match.
 Weather is the closest thing fishing has to a crystal ball.